aws/aws-eks-best-practices/content/scalability/docs/cluster-services.md

 * Disable integrations
 * Sampling and filtering

 Disabling integrations is often not an option because you lose log metadata.
-This eliminates the API scaling problem, but it will introduce other issues by not having the required data when needed.
+This eliminates the API scaling problem, but it will introduce other issues by not having the required metadata when needed.

 Sampling and filtering reduces the number of metrics and logs that are collected.
-This will lower the amount of requests to the Kubernetes API, but it will also reduce the amount of storage needed for the metrics and logs that are collected.
+This will lower the amount of requests to the Kubernetes API, and it will reduce the amount of storage needed for the metrics and logs that are collected.
 Reducing the storage costs will lower the cost for the overall system.

 Sampling support depends on the agent software and can be implemented at different points of ingestion.
 It’s important to add sampling as close to the agent as possible because that is likely where the API server calls happen.
 Contact your provider to find out more about sampling support.